Accidents and Exposures to Notifiable Infectious Agents in the Clinical Setting

 Proceed through the following 3 steps using the ABC method:

-B: Be sure to go to the emergency department for assessment and treatment;
+Be sure to inform the Occupational Health Nurse at the placement agency, if the office is closed go to the emergency department for assessment and treatment;

 he/she suffers an injury (i.e. scalpel cut, needle prick, etc.) in the clinical setting or when the incident could have resulted in being injured because of a violation of the occupational health and safety standards;